Loading lesson…

 The big idea: the intern who walks in with a curated prompt library does in 90 minutes what others do in a day — and looks senior doing it.

-What is the core idea behind "Internship-Ready Prompt Repertoire"?
+What is the main idea of "Internship-Ready Prompt Repertoire"?